 Overall, Battle Royale works for what it is.
 There isn’t a great amount of content, but most everything works as it should, and there is at least some fun to be mined out of this.
 I think this game would probably do best with kids, as long as they had enough friends to play together.
 It isn’t going to set the world on fire, but I don’t see enough reason why Nintendo decided to give it such a minimal marketing push.
 It’s not bad, it’s not great, but it’s Kirby, and with the 25th anniversary celebrations over, and Kirby: Star Allies out on Switch next month, you’d think there’d be more reason to push people toward it.
 If this is the future of 3DS releases though, I’m afraid games down the line might get ignored even more.

+Want to keep up with me?
+Follow me on Twitter @dacichocki!
+You can contact me on Twitter.
+You can also email me at dcichocki(at)tiltingwindmillstudios.com.
 This review was conducted using a retail copy of the game that I purchased.